alg/circuit_b/README.md

 Every time you want to protect a piece of code, you do this:

-	CircuitB("mail") do
+	CircuitB("shipping") do
-		# Attempting to send mail
+		# Attempting to estimate shipping
 	end

+or, if you need the value back:

+	shipping_cost = CircuitB("shipping") do
+		get_shipping_estimate(...)
+	end

-Note, that in order to use "mail" fuse you need to add it to your configuration first (see above).
+Note, that in order to use "shipping" fuse you need to add it to your configuration first (see above).

 You can use fuses in any number of places, but since the state is